tmlee25/constitution/constitution.md

 Membership in Avery may be established in the following ways:

 1. Residency.
-Anyone living in Avery will automatically become a Full Member of Avery.
-Prefrosh and summer students are excluded from automatic Membership.
+Anyone living in Avery will automatically become a Full Member of Avery for the duration of their residency.
+Prospective students, students who have not yet completed rotation, and summer students are excluded from automatic Membership.
 2. Membership Petition.
-Anyone, including those that have never lived in Avery, wishing to become a Full or Social Member must inform the Secretary, who will send an online Membership Petition Form out to the House.
-Membership is granted when the candidate receives 10 +1 responses from the Residents, either former or current, of Avery.
-In exceptional circumstances, the ExComm reserves the right to deny Membership by a unanimous vote.
+Anyone, including those that have never lived in Avery, wishing to become a Full or Social member must inform the Secretary, who will send an online membership petition form out to the House.
+Membership is granted when the candidate receives 10 “yes” votes from current Full members of Avery.
+In exceptional circumstances, ExComm reserves the right to deny membership by a unanimous vote.
+A social member wishing to become a full member also needs to pass a House membership petition by receiving at least 10 “yes” votes.
+New members may directly petition to become a full member without applying for a social membership.

 The membership of Avery at any time is limited to current Residents and current students of Caltech.